Flavio Bianchi

-Flavio Junior Bianchi (born 24 January 2000) is an Italian professional footballer who plays as a forward for Serie B club Brescia, on loan from Genoa.
+Flavio Junior Bianchi (born 24 January 2000) is an Italian professional footballer who plays as a forward.

 Club career

 He made his debut for the senior squad of Genoa on 13 August 2021 in a Coppa Italia game against Perugia.
 He made his Serie A debut for Genoa on 21 August 2021 in a game against Inter Milan.
 He substituted Hernani at half-time of a 0–4 away loss.
 He made his first start on 2 October 2021 against Salernitana.
 On 5 November 2021, he scored his first Serie A goal in Empoli-Genoa 2-2 at the 89'.

 On 28 January 2022, he joined Serie B club Brescia on loan.

 International career

 He was first called up to represent Italy in 2015 for under-15 friendlies.

 He was on the Italy's squad at the 2017 UEFA European Under-17 Championship and made one appearance, Italy did not advance from the group stage.